 Submissions will be discussed by the Trustees and shortlisted candidates will be invited to interview.

-While experience of student journalism is a pre-requisite, applicants need have no experience writing, taking pictures or broadcasting for Varsity or its associated publications.
+While experience of student journalism is a pre-requisite, it is not a requirement for applicants to have experience writing, taking pictures or broadcasting for Varsity or any of its associated publications.

 Applications will be accepted from members of the University of Cambridge and associated institutions and Anglia Ruskin University.